ITEC-GIT/itsm-front/README.md

-# glpi_front
+# ITSM_FRONT
-react front end of the glpi project
+react front end of the ITSM project